 Board means the body managing the Branch and consisting of the Directors under Rule 29.

 The term “Board” need not be used if a Branch wishes to use a different term to describe its governing body.
-For example, Executive Committee is the term currently used by most Branches but creates some confusion; the Act refers to Management Committee.
+For example, Executive Committee is the term currently used by most Branches but creates some confusion.
+The Act refers to Management Committee.

 Branch means [Insert Name] Branch which includes the affiliated Surf Life Saving Clubs and their members within the boundaries of that Branch as defined by SLSQ.